 Unfortunately, Eastern Europe isn't as well covered as Western Europe when it comes to using the Eurail Global Pass.
 It makes sense: it's less touristed and the already cheap fares mean the discounts won't be as great.

 So where can you go?

-North Eastern Europe isn't well covered either, with Belarus, Estonia, Latvia, Lithuania, Moldova and Ukraine missing from the list of countries covered with any Eurail pass.
+North Eastern Europe isn't well covered either, with Belarus, Estonia, Latvia, Lithuania, Moldova, and Ukraine missing from the list of countries covered with a Eurail pass.
 In this case, opt to travel by bus, as it's affordable and the major cities in the region are well connected.

 It's not all bad for Eastern Europe, however, and there are still plenty of countries covered by the pass in the region that you can visit: Croatia, Slovenia, Romania, Bulgaria, Hungary, to name just a few!
 And trust me: these countries are some of my favorites in all of Europe!